instituutnederlandsetaal/BlackLab/site/docs/server/030_rest-api/index.md

 ## API compatibility

-Use `api=3` or `api=4` to specify the API version to use.
-Differences from 3 to 4 are minor; some inconsistencies are fixed and some redundant information was removed from responses.
+Use `api=4` or `api=5` to specify the API version to use.
 Configure `parameters.api` in your `blacklab-server.yaml` to set the default version to use.
+Without either of these, the BlackLab version will determine the API version used.
 Support for older version(s) is a transitionary measure and will eventually be dropped.

 Full details can be found in [API versions](miscellaneous/api-versions).